 In the following, a winter office look is broken down into the various layering steps.
 Each one has to build a look all by itself, so you can “peel” layers off.

 The photos above show the first layer over the usual “foundation” (long sleeve underwear, bra, briefs, pantyhose, shape-wear).
 My the way putting on lotion is a good primer.
 The first layer is made up by a cashmere sweater, plaid wool skirt, and tights.
 The second and third layer on my feet are boot toppers which are actually socks, and booties.
 The silk scarf is for style.
 On the top, the second layer is a leather vest to add some edge to the otherwise classic outfit.
 The third layer is a short jacket.
 If it were any colder, I would wear either a long coat or a thermo skirt over my plaid skirt.
 However, this winter it was not so cold that I had to do it so far.
-Learn more about chic layering for comfort and style in the guide at the link.
+Learn more about chic layering in the guide at the link.

 Examples of How to Layer Correctly